analysiscenter/batchflow/doc/batch.md

         return self
 ```
 Take into account that an `action` method should return an instance of some `Batch`-class: the very same one or some other class.
-If an `action` changes the instance's data directly it may simply return `self`.
+If an `action` changes the instance's data directly, it may simply return `self`.

 ## Running methods in parallel
 As a batch can be quite large it might make sense to parallel the computations.
 And it is pretty easy to do: